What is hiring difficulty?

 When measuring change in demand, we calculate how much the current demand deviates from the demand of the previous year.
 A recent increase in demand usually makes hiring more difficult, while a recent decrease often makes hiring easier.

 The greater the competitive concentration, the greater the hiring difficulty.
-There are a few reasons for this.
 In a more concentrated market, a few organizations usually dominate job boards and have strong brand awareness.
 These organizations also tend to dictate the terms of the market.
 For example, candidates may come to expect the salary and benefits of the dominant organization in a given location.

 Why don’t I see relative supply as a factor in hiring difficulty?

 This is because we don’t have supply data for the country you’ve searched for.
 Relative supply is not used to calculate hiring difficulty in countries where supply data is unavailable.